 Note: Adjust for inflation annually.

 Use a 50/50 or 60/40 stock/bond split.
-Implement the bucket strategy and rebalance yearly to secure how to retire at 60 with 2 million dollars.
+Implement the bucket strategy and rebalance yearly.

-Withdrawals from traditional IRAs are taxed as income; Roth withdrawals are tax-free.
-Convert to Roth IRAs in low-income years (60–73) to reduce future taxes.
-Manage capital gains in taxable accounts for lower rates, optimizing how to retire at 60 with 2 million dollars.
+Traditional IRA withdrawals are taxed as income; Roth withdrawals are tax-free.
+Consider Roth conversions in low-income years (60–73).
+Manage capital gains in taxable accounts.

 Step 5: Address Healthcare

-Research ACA plans for 60–64, noting state-specific costs.
-Learn Medicare options (Parts A, B, D, Medigap) before 65.
-Budget for rising healthcare inflation to ensure how to retire at 60 with 2 million dollars.
+Research ACA plans for ages 60–64 and understand Medicare options (Parts A, B, D, and Medigap) before 65.
+Budget for healthcare-specific inflation.

 Frequently Asked Questions